trelston/AspNetCoreLearning/AspNetCoreMicroservicesGettingStarted/SampleApp/SampleWebApplication/GrpcSetup.md

-﻿# Setup Grpc Service and Client
+﻿# Setup a sample Grpc Service and Client

 1. Create a Sample Grpc Service using the template